JustinInCoding/HIITFit/README.md

 - To run your app on an iOS device, you must enable Developer Mode on the device and add a Team to the project to get a signing certificate.
 - The first time you run your project on an iOS device, Apple requires you to complete a “Trust this developer” step.

+- Declare SwiftUI views in the order you want them to appear.
+- Create separate views for your user interface elements.
+This makes your code easier to read and maintain.
+- Put each view modifier on its own line.
+This makes it easy to move or delete a modifier.
+- Xcode and SwiftUI auto-suggestions and default values are often what you want.
+- Let Xcode help you avoid errors: Use the Command-menu to embed or extract views.
+- The SF Symbols app and Xcode’s Symbols Library provide icon images you can configure like text.
+- Preview variants make it easy to check your interface for different user settings.
+- An enumeration is a named type, useful for grouping related values so the compiler can help you avoid mistakes like misspelling a string.
+- Swift is a strongly typed programming language.
+- GeometryReader enables you to set a view’s dimensions relative to the screen dimensions.

 ## Acknowledgements
 Thanks for the kodeco's team providing such a great book